Jansen's metaphyseal chondrodysplasia: Cause

 Jansen's metaphyseal chondrodysplasia is caused by a mutation in the PTH1R gene.
 Most cases are due to a spontaneous mutation.
 Inheritance is autosomal dominant.

 Diagnosis

 Diagnosis typically occurs during infancy or early childhood and is based around physical characteristics and symptoms.
 X-rays may reveal abnormal development of the bulbous ends of the metaphyses of the limb bones.
 Tests that detect hypercalciuria and hypercalcaemia are also helpful in the diagnosis.

 Treatment

 There is no known treatment at present, although some investigators have tried to lessen the hypercalcemia with various forms of bisphosphonates.
+Treatment is symptomatic and may include physical therapy, orthopedic interventions, and management of hypercalcemia.
+Regular monitoring of growth and skeletal development is essential for managing the condition.

 Eponym

 It is named for Murk Jansen (1867–1935), a Dutch orthopedic surgeon.